fastsitephp/fastsitephp/README.md

 This repository contains FastSitePHP’s Framework and main Website.

+FastSitePHP includes many Standalone Components that can be used without using the main Application object or Framework so it’s easy to use FastSitePHP with other PHP Frameworks or Projects.

 ## 🚀 Getting Started

 **Getting started with PHP and FastSitePHP is extremely easy.** If you do not have PHP installed then see instructions for Windows, Mac, and Linux on the getting started page: